SupaFuzz/godlovestrans/README.md

 ## SO WHAT IS IT, EXACTLY?

-Well let me start by just saying what is isn't.
+Well let me start by just saying what it isn't.

 * It's not a blog
 * It's not an "online community"